 Logan County, Administrative county in western Kansas, United States.

-The Butterfield Trail Museum in Russell Springs displays items and documents from the region's early settlements.
-Visitors can learn how pioneers shaped life in this part of Kansas through the artifacts on view.
+The Butterfield Trail Museum in Russell Springs displays objects and documents from the region's early settlement period.
+Visitors can get a sense of what daily life looked like for the people who first built communities in this part of Kansas.

-Little Jerusalem Badlands State Park features the Smoky Hill Chalk Bluffs, steep chalk formations that rise more than 100 feet above the Smoky Hill River.
-These geological features offer an unexpected landscape within the otherwise flat prairie.
+Little Jerusalem Badlands State Park contains chalk formations called the Smoky Hill Chalk Bluffs, which rise more than 100 feet (30 meters) above the Smoky Hill River.
+These formations date back to the Cretaceous period and have produced some of the most complete marine fossil finds in the Great Plains.

 The community of curious travelers